-Brett Gardner Net Worth: Salary History, Endorsements & Assets
+Brett Gardner Net Worth 2026: Salary History, Endorsements & Assets

-Brett Gardner is one of the most respected and loyal players in modern Major League Baseball history.
-Best known for spending his entire MLB career with the New York Yankees, Gardner built his reputation on speed, defense, leadership, and consistency rather than superstardom or flashy endorsements.
+Brett Gardner is one of the most respected and loyal figures in modern MLB history.
+Famous for spending his entire 14-year career with the New York Yankees, Gardner built his reputation through defense, speed, leadership, and consistency — not marketing hype or superstar endorsements.

-As of 2025, Brett Gardner net worth is estimated at $25 million, earned primarily through long-term MLB salaries, performance bonuses, and disciplined financial management.
-This article explores his salary history, career earnings, endorsements, assets, and how he continues to preserve wealth after stepping away from professional baseball.
+As of 2026, Brett Gardner net worth is estimated at $25 million, earned primarily from MLB salaries, performance bonuses, and disciplined long-term financial management.
+This updated guide breaks down his salary history, earnings, assets, endorsements, and post-career ventures.

 | Full Name | Brett Michael Gardner |